 Email Marketing and Linkage

 If you wish to restrict Traverse pixel tags or cookies from being associated with marketing emails from Traverse Clients, you may do so at any time by following the instructions above to opt-out of Traverse cookies, or by clicking the “Unsubscribe” links at the bottom of the email message,

 If you wish for your email address to be removed from any association with Traverse Products, please email us at [email protected] using the same email address you wish to remove.
 Please include the nature of your request in the subject line of the email.
 We will cease synchronizing your hashed email address (and any associated IDs) with our Clients and Data Partners.
 We may, however, continue to use this information for research and development purposes only, unless you are a California resident, in which case the opt out provisions below shall apply to your information.

 California Privacy Disclosures

-In order to verify your request to know or delete information, we may require you to take certain actions, such as clicking on a verification link sent to your email address, or to provide us or our authorized agent with certain information to be used solely for the purpose of verifying your identity.
+In order to verify your request to know or delete information, we may require you to provide us with your first name, last name, and email address.
+We may also require you to take certain actions, such as clicking on a verification link sent to your email address, or to provide us or our authorized agent with certain information to be used solely for the purpose of verifying your identity.
 You may designate an authorized agent to make a request on your behalf.
 You may designate an authorized agent to make a request on your behalf, provided that we are provided with a valid power of attorney and are able to verify the identity of the authorized agent.